-- 8.19 Premises Licence or Club Premises Certificate annual fees are due to be paid to the Licensing Authority on the anniversary of the grant of the premises licence or club premises certificate. - When annual fees fail to be paid the Licensing Act 2003 requires licensing authorities to suspend the premises licence or club premises certificate. - 8.21 The Premises Licence or Club Premises Certificate is to be suspended unless the holder has failed to pay the fee at the time it became due because of an administrative error, or before or at the time the fee became due, the licence holder notified the authority in writing that the licence holder disputed liability for, or the amount of, the fee. - 8.22 The suspension can only take place after a 21-day period of grace is afforded to the licence holder which begins on the day after the fee became due.
-After that 21-day period expires a suspension notice will be served by the Licensing Authority giving at least two working days of the suspension. - 8.23 The https://www.legislation.gov.uk/ukpga/2011/13/section/120/enacted will be lifted on the day that the annual fee is paid.
+- 8.38 Premises Licence or Club Premises Certificate annual fees are due to be paid to the Licensing Authority on the anniversary of the grant of the premises licence or club premises certificate. - 8.39 When annual fees fail to be paid the Licensing Act 2003 requires licensing authorities to suspend the premises licence or club premises certificate. - 8.40 The Premises Licence or Club Premises Certificate is to be suspended unless the holder has failed to pay the fee at the time it became due because of an administrative error, or before or at the time the fee became due, the licence holder notified the authority in writing that the licence holder disputed liability for, or the amount of, the fee. - 8.41 The suspension can only take place after a 21-day period of grace is afforded to the licence holder which begins on the day after the fee became due.
+After that 21-day period expires a suspension notice will be served by the Licensing Authority giving at least two working days of the suspension. - 8.42 The suspension notice will be lifted on the day that the annual fee is paid.